Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

 The author hopes that these advantages balance some drawbacks of this terminological choice.
-Like the fact that the word ``terrace'' is probably more relevant in the scalar case $n=1$ (see the pictures in \cite{DucrotGiletti_existenceConvergencePropagatingTerrace_2014,Polacik_propagatingTerracesDynFrontLikeSolRDEquationsR_2016}) than in the more general case of systems considered here.
+Like the fact that the word ``terrace'' is probably more relevant in the scalar case $d$ equals $1$ (see the pictures in \cite{DucrotGiletti_existenceConvergencePropagatingTerrace_2014,Polacik_propagatingTerracesDynFrontLikeSolRDEquationsR_2020}) than in the more general case of systems considered here.
 Or the fact that the definitions above and in \cite{Risler_globalBehaviour_2016} are different from the original definition of \cite{DucrotGiletti_existenceConvergencePropagatingTerrace_2014} in that they involve not only the profiles of particular (standing or travelling) solutions, but also their positions (denoted above by $x_i(t)$).

-To finish, observe that in the present context terraces are only made of bistable solutions, by contrast with the propagating terraces introduced and used by the authors cited above; that standing terraces are approached by solutions but are (in general) not solutions themselves; and that a standing terrace may be nothing but a single stable homogeneous equilibrium (when $q$ equals $0$).
+To finish, observe that in the present context: \begin{itemize} \item terraces are only made of bistable solutions, by contrast with the propagating terraces introduced and used by the authors cited above; \item standing terraces are approached by solutions but are (in general) not solutions themselves; \item a standing terrace may be nothing but a single stable homogeneous equilibrium (if $q$ equals $0$). \end{itemize}